apache/whimsy/DOCKER.md

 Using a local SVN repository
 ----------------------------
-Create a directory called REPO (must agree with docker-config/whimsy.conf) under the whimsy parent directory (i.e. alongside the gems/ directory)
+Create a directory called REPO (must agree with `docker-config/whimsy.conf`) under the `whimsy` parent directory (i.e. alongside the gems/ directory)
-Set up 3 local SVN repositories under the REPO directory using `svnadmin create` with the names: asf, private, infra Under each of these, create the directories and files you need.
+Set up 3 local SVN repositories under the REPO directory using `svnadmin create` with the names: `asf`, `private`, `infra` Under each of these, create the directories and files you need.

-Add the following entry to the .whimsy file: `:svn_base: http://localhost/repos/` The repositories can then be found at the following locations in Docker:
+Add the following entry to the `.whimsy` file: `:svn_base: http://localhost/repos/` The repositories can then be found at the following locations in Docker:
 - http://localhost/repos/asf/
 - http://localhost/repos/infra/
 - http://localhost/repos/private/

-Note: these will be checked out under /srv/svn in Docker.
+Note: these will be checked out under `/srv/svn` in Docker.

 Testing email
 -------------